biospi/seaMass/README.md

-# BayesProt v2.0.0 (beta1 - 29th October 2019)
+# deaMass v1.0.0.0 (alpha1 - 26th October 2019)
-Bayesian mixed-effects model and uncertainty propagation for mass spectrometry proteomics, achieving sensitive protein-level quantification and differential expression analysis.
+Differential expression analysis for mass spectrometry proteomics and metabolomics using a mixed-effects model and uncertainty propagation, achieving sensitive protein and metabolite group-level quantification and differential expression analysis.
 Currently works with imported data from SCIEX ProteinPilot, Thermo ProteomeDiscoverer, Waters Progenesis and OpenSWATH/PyProphet across iTraq/TMT, SILAC, Label-free and SWATH data types.

 ## Current citation
 Xu et al, Nature Communications Biology 2019, 2:43, [https://doi.org/10.1038/s42003-018-0254-9]

 ## Requirements

-BayesProt is an R package that works on Windows, MacOS and Linux.
+deaMass is an R package that works on Windows, MacOS and Linux.
 Small studies (n=4 vs n=4) will take about one to two hours to process with default control parameters.
 Large studies (e.g. 100 samples) could take overnight or longer.
 Small studies will run with 16Gb of memory, but larger studies could take 64Gb or more.
-To reduce memory usage at the expense of speed, reduce the number of CPU threads via the 'nthread' parameter of the BayesProt 'control' object (see tutorial below).
+To reduce memory usage at the expense of speed, reduce the number of CPU threads via the 'nthread' parameter of the deaMass 'control' object (see tutorial below).

 ## Installation